 6. What are the main benefits of an independent school?

 One important benefit of an independent school is having the flexibility to operate and teach in a way that meets the needs of students.
 Also, operational oversight from the Pasadena Japanese Cultural Institute will ensure quality control.
 A program of continuous improvement is also implemented.
 Governed by the Executive Committee, Mirai Nihongo Gakuin can better integrate with other Japanese activities and classes that are offered by the PJCI.

 7. How will the school tuition be utilized?

 The majority of school revenues will be used to pay teachers' salaries.
 Remaining funds will be used for educational materials, teacher training, supplies, rent and cultural activities and events.

 8. How will the curriculum be developed?

 The Head Teacher and teaching staff will be responsible for developing the curriculum for each class level.
-The aim is for the curriculum to be relevant and engaging for students to deepend their learning.
-The curriculum will basically be broad and include introductory classes for both children, teens and adults who are learning Japanese for the first time.
+The aim is for the curriculum to be relevant and engaging for students to deepen their learning.
+The curriculum will be broad and include introductory classes for both children, teens and adults who are learning Japanese for the first time.
 Most students have little or no previous Japanese language experience.
 The curriculum expands the integration of language development through the many cultural activities offered at the PJCI.

 9. For students who don't have any Japanese language experience, will there be English instruction?